About the global proxy

 Tip: To use graphics on your Global Proxy policy block page, you must host these on a server that can be access externally, using image tags and style sheets that can be accessed publicly.
 Refer to your Smoothwall representative.

-You must configure the Smoothwall to instruct it how to recognize connecting clients and devices as Global Proxy ones.
-See the help topic, Identifying global proxy clients and devices.
+You must configure the Smoothwall to instruct it how to recognize connecting clients and devices as Global Proxy ones, see our help topic, Identifying global proxy clients and devices.